 Years 2 & 3

-The fourth year is your chance to make change.
-Academia is a living, breathing thing, and you get a year to move it forward.
+The fourth year is your chance to push your learning further, take risks, and tackle the meaningful challenge you’ve envisioned.
 Do the research no one’s ever done.
 Build a robot that teaches itself to climb.
 Write a textbook that revolutionizes how Modern Standard Arabic is taught.
-Or a novel.
+Write a novel.
 Design an interactive art exhibit that brings publicity and customers to businesses in your neighborhood.
 (Yes, these are real projects by our students.)